FAQ

 Moderation is conservative by design.
 Common causes of false positives include named public figures, words with dual meanings (violence-adjacent verbs, medical terminology), and reference images depicting real people.
 Rephrase with a more generic subject (“a jazz musician” instead of a specific name), swap reference images if needed, and resubmit.

-Billing and credits
+Billing

-Section titled “Billing and credits”How is pricing calculated?
+Section titled “Billing”How is pricing calculated?

 Two options:

-uni-1, 0.4 RPM onuni-1-max).
+uni-1, 0.4 RPM onuni-1-max; video models bill against a separate capacity class — contact sales).
 Minimum 8 units; longer commitments unlock bigger discounts.

 See the Pricing page for current rates.